FlorinaAI/KeyboardService/README.md

 One day I spilled water on my keyboard and now my keyboard is silly. ✨

-NumPad8 - Dead
+- NumPad8 - Dead
-Space - Compose
+- Space - Compose
+- Not tested yet.

 ## 📦 Installation 📦